 Image via DC Comics

 In the late 20th century (1996 to be exact), readers were once again introduced to Abner Krill in the first issue of Batman: GCPD.
-Finding himself unemployed and penniless, Krill decides to once again turn to crime, this time as Polka-Dot Man.
-In later years, Polka-Dot Man would work with a new group of villains under the powerful General Immortus.
+Finding himself unemployed and penniless, Krill decides to once again turn to crime, this time as the moniker he’s currently known as.
+In later years, he would work with a new group of villains under the powerful General Immortus.
 They would later be undone when they were betrayed by the Human Flame.
-Most were killed in the resulting battle, including Polka-Dot Man, whose head was crushed after a manhole cover landed on it.
+Most were killed in the resulting battle, including poor dot man Abner Krill, whose head was crushed after a manhole cover landed on it.

-In the film, Polka-Dot Man will be played by recognizable actor (and comic book creator and enthusiast) David Dastmalchian.
+In the film, this supervillain will be played by recognizable actor (and comic book creator and enthusiast) David Dastmalchian.
 He’s previously appeared in the Ant-Man films, 12 Monkeys, Gotham, The Flash and countless other shows and films.
 Interestingly, according to IMDB, his first film role was as one of the Joker’s thugs in The Dark Knight.
 In an interview with Screen Rant, Dastmalchian said of his character:

 The Suicide Squad debuts in theaters and on HBO Max on August 6, 2021.